-Ready or not, fall is coming, and with it brings more easy, family and weeknight-friendly recipes here on IGE like my Crock Pot Cheeseburger Fries with Special Sauce.
-Oh yes, say goodbye to boring burgers and fries (and the drive-thru!) and hello to this ridiculously tasty mash up!
+Ready or not, fall is coming, and with it brings more easy, weeknight-friendly recipes like my Crock Pot Cheeseburger Fries with Special Sauce.
+Say goodbye to boring burgers and fries (and the drive-thru!) and hello to this ridiculously tasty mash up!

-These loaded fries highlight my homemade Crock Pot Maid Rites recipe, which is a famous Iowa dish of browned ground meat served on a bun topped with cold ketchup and dill pickles, flanked by a mound of the best french fries ever.
-Right.
+These loaded fries highlight my homemade Crock Pot Maid Rites recipe, which is a famous Iowa dish of browned ground meat served on a bun topped with cold ketchup and dill pickles.

-Instead of trying to convince you to serve your family browned ground beef on a bun (I swear it’s delicious!)
-I thought I’d use it to top crispy french fries then bury them with melted cheese and cheeseburger-friendly toppings including fresh tomatoes, minced onion, and homemade special sauce!
-YES!!!!!
-If you like the golden arches’ special sauce, just wait until you try my version.
-It is undeniably that sauce yet made with kitchen staples and ZERO funky ingredients.
-You’re going to flip…then start digging around the cupboards to find more things to dunk into it.
-May I suggest kettle-fried potato chips?
+Instead of trying to convince you to serve your family sauceless ground beef on a bun (I swear it’s delicious!)
+I used it to top crispy french fries then bury them with melted cheese and burger-friendly toppings including fresh tomatoes, minced onion, and homemade special sauce.
+YES!!

-Anyway, if your family likes cheeseburgers, they’re going to love this fun take on the classic.
-Just bake store-bought french fries then top with the crock pot-cooked ground beef and freshly shredded sharp cheddar cheese, and then broil for a couple minutes.
+If your family likes cheeseburgers, they’re going to love this fun take on the classic.
+Just bake frozen french fries then top with the crock pot-cooked ground beef and freshly shredded sharp cheddar cheese, and then broil for a couple minutes.
 So simple, and you can serve the meal right on the sheet pan the fries are cooked on so clean up is minimal.

-Alrighty!
 Start by cooking the beef topping.
-In a 6 quart crock pot combine 2lbs 85/15 ground beef, 1 chopped onion, 1/2 cup gluten-free beef broth, 1-1/2 Tablespoons apple cider vinegar, 1 heaping Tablespoon brown sugar, 1 Tablespoon each gluten-free worcestershire sauce (I like Lea & Perrins) and gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce), plus lots of salt and pepper.
+In a 6 quart crock pot combine ground beef, chopped onion, beef broth, apple cider vinegar, brown sugar, worcestershire sauce (I like Lea & Perrins) and gluten free Tamari or soy sauce (dish will not be GF if using soy sauce), plus lots of salt and pepper.
 Place a lid on top then cook on high for 4 hours, breaking the meat up 3 times with a spatula as it cooks.
 Feel free to cook the meat on a weekend then use all week – it keeps really well in its cooking juices in the fridge.

 By the way, I wouldn’t go any lower in fat than 85/15 as the extra fat in the beef renders the meat super, super tender and luscious.
 80/20 would work great too!

-Drain some of the meat (I used about a cup) then sprinkle over the top of the french fries, followed by 6oz freshly shredded sharp cheddar cheese, and then broil until the cheese has melted, 1-2 minutes.
+Drain some of the meat then sprinkle over the top of the french fries, followed by freshly shredded sharp cheddar cheese, and then broil until the cheese has melted, 1-2 minutes.
 I transferred the fries over to a cast iron skillet for presentation purposes, but you could definitely just leave them on the sheet pan.

 free email bonus!